Skip to main content

 Lifestyle interventions during this period, such as adopting a nutrient-rich diet or a consistent exercise regimen, are less about correction and more about construction.
 You are building a robust biological foundation, increasing your metabolic reserve, and fortifying the very glands that produce these vital chemical messengers.

-The timeline for seeing improvements, such as increased or enhanced energy, is rapid because the system is primed for growth and efficiency.
+The timeline for seeing improvements, such as increased muscle mass or enhanced energy, is rapid because the system is primed for growth and efficiency.
 You are working with a network operating at its peak capacity.

 Your endocrine system is a dynamic, adaptive network whose responsiveness to lifestyle changes is shaped by your chronological and biological age.